|Values are valid only on day of printing.|

 Monitoring patients with monoclonal gammopathies

-Protein electrophoresis alone is not considered an adequate screening for monoclonal gammopathies
+Protein electrophoresis alone is not considered an adequate screen for monoclonal gammopathies

 -A characteristic monoclonal band (M-spike) is often found on protein electrophoresis (PEL) in the gamma globulin region and, more rarely, in the beta or alpha-2 regions.
-The finding of an M-spike, restricted migration, or hypogammaglobulinemic PEL pattern is suggestive of a possible monoclonal protein and should be followed by MPSU/8823 Monoclonal Protein Study, Urine, which includes immunofixation (IF), to identify the immunoglobulin (Ig) heavy chain and/or light chain.
+The finding of an M-spike, restricted migration, or hypogammaglobulinemic PEL pattern is suggestive of a possible monoclonal protein and should be followed by MPSU / Monoclonal Protein Study, 24 Hour, Urine, which includes immunofixation (IF), to identify the immunoglobulin (Ig) heavy chain and/or light chain.

 -A monoclonal IgG or IgA >3 g/dL is consistent with multiple myeloma (MM).